The Degree of a Tropical Root Surface of Type $A$: Acknowledgements

 \section{\textsf{Acknowledgements}}

 We would like to thank Chiemi Kato, Jewell McMillon, Maria Isabel Perez, and Anna Schindler for many valuable discussions on tropical root surfaces.
 The project \cite{poster} and this one grew out of a conversation with June Huh about \cite{babaeehuh} and the desire to construct interesting examples of tropical surfaces (and more generally tropical varieties) that do not obviously arise via tropicalization.
+We also thank Nayeong Kim and Johannes Rau for useful discussions on tropical intersection theory.